joelouthan/Theologicus/src/genesis/genesis04.md

 >24 If Cain is to be avenged seven times over,
 >then for Lamech it will be seventy-seven times!
 >
->25 Adam was intimate with his wife again, and she gave birth to a son and named him Seth, for she said, “God has given me another offspring in place of Abel, since Cain killed him.”
-26 A son was born to Seth also, and he named him Enosh.
+>25 Adam was intimate with his wife again, and she gave birth to a son and named him Seth, for she said, “God has given me another offspring in place of Abel, since Cain killed him.”A son was born to Seth also, and he named him Enosh.
 At that time people began to call on the name of the LORD.

 ## God